twrchtrwyth/pelican/content/pages/unix.md

 ---
-Title: Grimoire
+Title: Unix
-Date: 2022-09-10
+Date: 2026-05-06
 Category: linux
-Tags: linux, command line
+Tags: linux, unix, command line
-Status: published
+Status: hidden
-Slug: grimoire
+Slug: unix
-Summary: Some useful Linux commands.
+Summary: Some useful Unix-related tips.
-Image: grimoire.png
-Caption: And the mome raths outgrabe.
 ---

-> Any sufficiently advanced use of the command line is indistinguishable from magic.
+> Tak tent o time ere time be tint.
 >
-> <footer>--Arthur C. Clarke</footer>

-This page serves as my tome of useful Unix incantations.
-Originally, most of these related to Manjaro, which was my main distro when I started this site.
-I now use Arch, but most should still be applicable.
-I also dabble with OpenBSD and so there might be some overlap with this too.
+> <footer>--Inscription on sundial, Saughton Park, Edinburgh</footer>

+This page contains various useful bits of information picked up over the years whilst using Unix-like operating systems.
+Most of this experience is with Linux, but there might be some overlap with the BSDs.

+For more detail on individual commands, consult the relevant section of the [Grimoire][].

+[Grimoire]: {filename}./grimoire.md

 <!-- This generates a table of contents with the CSS `toc` class -->
 [TOC]